danwing/referee/draft-xyzzy-referee.md

 HTTPS-based management console or its ssh server), or similar.

-Each in-home device supporting Referee has a fixed public key, which persits for the lifetime of the device.
+Each in-home device supporting Referee has a fixed public key, which persists for the lifetime of the device.
 During installation of the device to a Referee network, the device's hostname and public key fingerprint are stored into the Referee Server.
 Several options exist for this step, detailed in {{bootstrapping}}.